Redot-Engine/redot-docs/tutorials/assets_pipeline/importing_3d_scenes/available_formats.rst

 Available 3D formats
 ====================

-When dealing with 3D assets, Godot has a flexible and configurable importer.
+When dealing with 3D assets, redot has a flexible and configurable importer.

-Godot works with *scenes*.
+redot works with *scenes*.
 This means that the entire scene being worked on in your favorite 3D modeling software will be transferred as close as possible.

-Godot supports the following 3D *scene file formats*:
+redot supports the following 3D *scene file formats*:

-- glTF 2.0 **(recommended)**.
-Godot has support for both text (``.gltf``) and binary (``.glb``) formats.
+- glTF 2.0 **(recommended)**. redot has support for both text (``.gltf``) and binary (``.glb``) formats.
 - ``.blend`` (Blender).
 This works by calling Blender to export to glTF in a transparent manner (requires Blender to be installed).